ChartsCSS/ChartsCSS.org/src/components/axes.md

 ## Add Secondary Axes

-If the primary axis separate the labels from the chart, the secondary axes are located inside the chart itself.
-Therefor you can choose how much axes to display.
-Use the `.show-*-secondary-axes` class.
+While the primary axis located between the labels and the data, the secondary axes located behind the chart data.
+The number of displayed axes can be controled using the `.show-*-secondary-axes` class.
+Replace the `*` in the class name, with any number `1`-`10`.
+For example, to display 4 secondary axes use the `.show-4-secondary-axes` class.

 ```html
 <table class="charts-css bar show-labels show-4-secondary-axes">